SDRausty/sdrausty.github.io/index.md

 Message to https://github.com/xeffyr DITTO

-Did you wanna root my device to getta my BITCOIN?
+Did you wanna root my device to getta my BITCOINS, my Tesla autodrive?
 @Grimler91 BITTCOINS+literature?
 Neo Swiss banker.

 You didn't like the timings, did you?